 What can I expect?

-Your exam will be performed by a mammography-certified, female technologist.
+Your exam will be performed by a sonographer, a technologist trained in ultrasound imaging.
 The technologist will ask you several questions so she can better understand your history and/or any problems you may be having.

 An ultrasound is most often performed in conjunction with a diagnostic mammogram.
 During your ultrasound procedure, the technologist will ask you to lie down on a table and position you appropriately.
 She will then apply a hypoallergenic, water-soluble gel to your breast to prevent air from getting between the ultrasound source and your skin.
 A small probe will be passed over the surface of your breast, producing a painless sensation of light pressure on your skin.
 A picture of the breast tissue will be seen on the ultrasound screen.

 A breast ultrasound test usually takes between 15 and 30 minutes.
 More time may be needed if a physical breast exam is needed or if a biopsy is planned.
 A radiologist specialized in breast imaging will review your images and may sometimes want to obtain more ultrasound views of some areas of your breast.

 After your breast ultrasound at RCI